 While reading Sean P. Graham’s American Snakes (Johns Hopkins University Press, 2018), I suddenly realized that most of the snake books in my library are now at least a generation old.
 That’s a function of my buying most of them in a burst of enthusiasm around 20 years ago.
 It was easy for me to assume that I’d read everything there was to read at the subject, at least at the level at which I was capable of reading (any further, and I’d have to take a degree in the subject).
 But herpetology has not stood still in the ensuing decades: there have been new studies, and new discoveries—and new people doing it.
 Graham, an assistant professor at Sul Ross State University in Texas, is very much a member of a new generation of herpetologists, and American Snakes very much reflects that fact.

 At the same time, American Snakes echoes at least one earlier work from a generation ago.
 Harry W. Greene’s Snakes: The Evolution of Mystery in Nature (University of California Press, 1997) is now regarded as a classic of the field, and combines exquisite photography with keen insights and a prose style that frankly had no business being within a hundred miles of a biology department.
 American Snakes consciously follows in Greene’s footsteps, but it is self-consciously a smaller work.
 Graham’s prose is more accessible than elegant, which is not a bad thing.
-Latin names are used sparingly, which is good; the herpetological habit of combining snake names into one word (gartersnake, cornsnake, ratsnake) is followed, which isn’t.1
+Latin names are used sparingly, which is good; the herpetological habit of combining snake names into one word (gartersnake, cornsnake, ratsnake) is followed, which isn’t.
+(And yes, I’m aware I’m a lonely holdout on this issue.)

 And American Snakes does what you’d expect: it talks about American snakes, to the exclusion of snakes from elsewhere.
 This has some implications, particularly when surveying the various snake families, especially snake families with little to no American representation.
 But it also means that this isn’t simply another big snake book with pretty snake pictures whose text will be ignored nine times out of ten.
 American Snakes is actually about something: snakes in an American context.
 It celebrates the American-ness of American snakes: their uniqueness, their diversity, their regional specialization, their integration with their surrounding ecologies.